-Ginyard, 25, and Walker, 24, had extensive criminal records for property and gun crimes and were on parole at the time of the killing.
+Ginyard, 25, and Walker, 24, both Southern-born migrants, had extensive criminal records for property and gun crimes and were on parole at the time of the killing.

 Shortly afterwards, Ginyard was arrested in his Brushton home.

-Walker, who claimed that he was unaware of any plan to use deadly force, later pleaded guilty to murder and testified against Ginyard.
+Walker, who claimed that he was unaware of any plan to use deadly force, pleaded guilty to murder on October 9, 1939, and testified against Ginyard.
 He was sentenced to life imprisonment in Western Penitentiary.

 Ginyard pleaded not guilty.
 Faced with the testimony of Conway’s partner, Thomas Cox, Walker, and eyewitnesses, as well as physical evidence linking him to the crime, Ginyard was convicted on October 11, 1939, and sentenced to death.

 Benjamin Ginyard went to the electric chair on January 29, 1940, only seven months after Conway’s murder.
 In a breach of state policy, Officer Cox and Officer Conway’s brother were allowed to witness the execution.

 William Walker was paroled in 1960.
 Throughout his time in prison and beyond, he maintained that he was unaware that he was pleading guilty to murder, that he was poorly represented by counsel, and that he was coerced into the robbery by Ginyard.

 In 1973, Walker filed a request for post-conviction review of his guilty plea.
 The trial court rejected his request, though the Pennsylvania Supreme Court reversed that decision (Commonwealth v.
 Walker, 460 Pa.
 658, 1975).
 His guilty plea was subsequently sustained.